 Cost of Film School

-Founded by independent moviemakers Joel Marshall and Kamala Lopez-Dawson, FatFreeFilm is essentially a series of in-depth interviews with members of the moviemaking community.
-Over the course of the episode, interviewees-including Henry Jaglom and Peter Bogdanovich - weigh in on how to make it in the indie film world, and provide some choice anecdotes while they are at it.
+Independent moviemakers Joel Marshall and Kamala Lopez-Dawson established Fat-Free Film.
+It is essentially a series of in-depth interviews with members of the moviemaking community.
+Throughout the episode, interviewees-including Henry Jaglom and Peter Bogdanovich - weigh in on how to make it in the indie film world and provide some choice anecdotes while teaching the fundamentals of filmmaking.